 In a similar way, the top brain cells need to measure the progress of the person.
 The top brain cells reference a standard of what is good and what is bad.
 This is our basic belief system.
 If this is taken away, we become aimless.

 Each brain cell in the brain has a support network.
 The top brain cells are remote from the day to day activities of complex activities that occur in everyone's life.
 Exactly how to we wash the dishes.
 We just get the job done.
 It is done by lower brain cells.

 So at the top, the top brain cells have to keep things simple.
 For example love and service may be our top purpose.
 Each organized religion has a small collection of simple beliefs that define the core of the belief system.

 For example, the Unitarian Universalist Church has two main beliefs and those are love and service.
 Christians believe in love and the ten commandments.
-The newest world-wide religion, the Baha'i Faith believes the essential unity of all great religions, that we have a immortal soul, and the equality of men and women.
-Buddhists believe that all live entities are equal, samabi (concentration, meditation), prajna (discernment, insight, wisdom, enlightenment).
+The newest world-wide religion, the Baha'i Faith believes the essential unity of all great religions, that we have an immortal soul, and the equality of men and women.
+Buddhists believe in prajna (discernment, insight, wisdom and enlightenment).
 Hindus believe that truth is eternal, Brahman is truth and reality, the Vedas are the ultimate authority, we should observe dharma.